cartoon event stall with multiple upselling ideas located in the centre of the page like a brain storm

 Staff forgetting to ask

-Upsells should be part of the standard order flow, not an optional extra for staff.
+Upsells should be part of the standard order flow, not an optional extra.

 Upsells that slow production